Quality Education in the Benedictine Tradition

 Admission OfficePhone: 800-782-5549

-For the fourth consecutive year, Saint Vincent College has been ranked in the first tier of National Liberal Arts Colleges in the 2014 edition of U.S. News and World Report’s Best Colleges Guidebook.
-The rankings are based on 11 key measures of quality including graduation and retention rates, assessment by peers and counselors, faculty resources, student selectivity, financial resources, alumni giving and graduation rate performance.
-Saint Vincent is ranked 146 (tied with eight other colleges) among the 181 colleges and universities selected for inclusion.
+For the fifth consecutive year, Saint Vincent College has been ranked in the first tier of National Liberal Arts Colleges in the 2015 edition of U.S. News and World Report’s Best Colleges Guidebook.
+The rankings are based on several key measures of quality including graduation and retention rates, assessment of excellence, faculty resources, student selectivity, financial resources, graduation rate performance and alumni giving.
+Saint Vincent is ranked 148 (tied with seven other colleges) among the 178 colleges and universities selected for inclusion.
 The rankings are available at www.usnews.com.

 Forbes business magazine again listed Saint Vincent College in 2013 among the top colleges in the nation on its sixth annual ranking of America’s Best Colleges.
 With 650 of the accredited post-secondary institutions in the United States selected for inclusion on the list, Saint Vincent is, in Forbes judgment, among the top 20 percent of all undergraduate colleges and universities in the nation with a ranking of 372 out of more than 4,200 institutions nationally.
 Further details are available at www.forbes.com.

 Saint Vincent College was chosen to appear in the ninth edition of Barron’s Best Buys in College Education.
 The publication provides a tool for students and parents seeking first-rate education at an affordable price.
 Colleges are selected based on various criteria including tuition rates as well as the results of a questionnaire that is filled out by the dean of students and by students.
 The colleges chosen represent the best combination of sound data and student satisfaction.